AJGreaves/picflip/testing.md

 The following section goes through each of the user stories from the UX section of [README.md](README.md)

 **As a player, I want:**

-**1. The ability to easily find and understand the controls for the game, so that I can operate them easily. **
+1. **The ability to easily find and understand the controls for the game, so that I can operate them easily.**

     - All the controls are in the dashboard, which is on the left side of the screen on medium to large devices, and at the top of the screen on mobiles.
     - All the controls rely on symbols and colours before any words to communicate their purpose.
     - Easy mode is green, medium mode is orange, hard is red.
 Like colours on a traffic light.
     - The info, mute and reset buttons use conventional icons to signify their meaning.

-**2. Large easy to press buttons and controls, so that my young fingers can use them easily on all devices.**
+2. **Large easy to press buttons and controls, so that my young fingers can use them easily on all devices.**

     - All buttons are large enough for young fingers to operate, on mobile the cards are stacked in columns of three to allow them more space.

-**3. Audio and/or visual feedback when I play the game, so that I know when I have clicked or not clicked something.**
+3. **Audio and/or visual feedback when I play the game, so that I know when I have clicked or not clicked something.**

     - When each button on the game is pressed there is a visual queue that it has been clicked as well as a clicking audio file that plays too.
     - When a card is clicked first it is slightly indented, to give the impression of being pressed down, then it flips over with a satisfying animation and card flipping sound.

-**4. The ability to choose from cards with my favourite children’s characters on, so that I am even more engaged in finding them in the game.**
+4. **The ability to choose from cards with my favourite children’s characters on, so that I am even more engaged in finding them in the game.**

     - 3 popular Disney & Pixar movie characters were chosen for the memory card.
     - The character choice buttons use the most recognised character from their Disney movie, so a child can choose which cards they want easily.

-**5. Positive audio feedback when I complete a step in the game (for example when I find a matching pair of cards), because this increases my enjoyment from playing.**
+5. **Positive audio feedback when I complete a step in the game (for example when I find a matching pair of cards), because this increases my enjoyment from playing.**

     - A “bing” sound is played when a correct match is found, applause and cheering is heard when a game has been completed.

-**6. Visual icons and images that I recognise, so that I understand when I have achieved something in the game.
+6. **Visual icons and images that I recognise, so that I understand when I have achieved something in the game.
 For example stars out of five, and a trophy for high score.**

     - Win modals display the player’s score out of 5 stars.
 A trophy is also shown if the player also achieves a new high score.

-**7. The ability to see my old scores when I return to the game, so I can try to beat them.**
+7. **The ability to see my old scores when I return to the game, so I can try to beat them.**

     - PicFlip! stores user name using localStorage, The users name, avatar choice and high scores for easy, medium and hard mode are loaded when the player returns to the game.

-**8. A game that won't break as I use it**
+8. **A game that won't break as I use it**

     - PicFlip!
 Has been programmed with the way a child would use it in mind.
         - When selecting cards to match, no more than 2 cards can be selected at one time.
         - The game cannot be broken by clicking cards very fast to flip more than 2 over at a time.